Originally published in Habibi Vol.5 No.12 & many others since….

 Then a couple of Sephardic women mentioned that a LaMaze course they had taken had been a laugh riot, since the main movements taught were the “bellyroll” and flutter, but they were termed “pelvic rocking” and “deep breathing”.
 I checked out a couple of the LaMaze classes at Mount Sinai hospital and found that they were correct.
 My curiousity was aroused, to say the least, but I remained unconvinced.

-In the London library, in 1962, I found “The Dancer of Shamahka” by Armen Ohanian and the passage I cited in my 1964 article: “Belly Dancing and Childbirth”, as well as the rest of the book, which served to flesh out the times and cultural contexts from which it was written:
+In the London library, in 1962, I found “The Dancer of Shamahka” by Armen Ohanian and the passage I cited in my 1964 article: “Belly Dancing and Childbirth” (not my title choice!), as well as the rest of the book, which served to flesh out the times and cultural contexts from which it was written:

 I began to believe.
 In 1963, the Moroccan Pavilion of the New York Worlds Fair opened.
 I was there for the first show on the first day.
 I sat through four shows that day, returned the next and the next and the next.